 Here’s a few of the lessons I’ve learned over 4+ years to get more out of FreshBooks.

-Keep track of advertising revenue as a self-client
+Keep track of advertising revenue with Other Income

 Many freelancers will have a side-project with ad revenue from Google AdSense, affiliate partners or ad buys.
-In FreshBooks, everything is set up as “client.”
-To keep track of ad revenue, I create the partner as a client but use my information.
+In the old FreshBooks, everything was set up as “client.”
+To keep track of ad revenue, I created the partner as a client but used my information.

 When I get a payout, I create and save a draft invoice from that partner.
 Then open the invoice and mark it as paid in full.
 The revenue will then show up in your books as if you invoiced them for fees that you were paid out – like a reverse invoice system.